 - Two-way messaging: allow users to reply with status updates

 - Wellness checks: quickly survey employees to see if they’re safe or need assistance

-- Reduce Delivery Time: use pre-made templates for different emergency scenarios
+- Communication templates: use pre-made templates for different emergency scenarios

 - Centralized Information: create event pages to provide one source for all information